 Eventually, their project also ran out of funding after going almost $20,000 over budget.
 By then, the fire had spread by 700 feet.

 But that didn’t stop people from going about their daily lives, living above the hot, smoking ground.
 The town population was still about 1,000 by the 1980s, and residents enjoyed growing tomatoes in the midwinter and not having to shovel their sidewalks when it snowed.

 In 2006, Lamar Mervine, the then-90-year-old mayor of Centralia, said people learned to live with it.
 “We’d had other fires before, and they’d always burned out.
 This one didn’t,” he said.

-How Some Residents Fought To Stay In This Pennsylvania Ghost Town
+Why Some Residents Have Fought To Stay In This Pennsylvania Ghost Town

 Twenty years after the fire started, however, Centralia, Pennsylvania began to feel the effects of its eternal flame underground.
 Residents started passing out in their homes from carbon monoxide poisoning.
 The trees began to die, and the ground turned to ash.
 Roads and sidewalks began to buckle.